Add and Configure Immunizations in PCC EHR

 Next, enter the NDC and dosage information for the immunization.

 • NDC: Enter the National Drug Code for the immunization or medication.
 The National Drug Code is an 11-digit number used to identify the vaccine or medication you administer.
-Some vials may still be printed with a 10-digit number.
-The first four or five digits of an NDC usually refer to the Labeler or Manufacturer.
+The first five digits of an NDC refer to the Labeler or Manufacturer.
 The next four digits indicate the Product Code.
 The last two digits indicate the Package Code.
-NDC may not be required by a commercial payer, but it is required for many Medicaid plans and is a HIPAA standard.
-You can check the labeling on the vaccine or medication to find the NDC.
-You can also cross-reference the National Drug Code Library.
-The NDC code standard supports both 10 and 11 digit NDCs, however claims require 11-digit NDCs, and PCC’s NDC field will automatically add 0s in order to extend a 10-digit code.
+Not all commercial payers require NDC information on the claim, but it is required for most Medicaid plans.
+You can check the label on the vaccine or medication to find the NDC.
+You can also cross reference the National Drug Code Library.
+The NDC code standard supports either 10 or 11 digits, however claims require 11-digit NDCs, and PCC’s NDC field will automatically add 0s in order to extend a 10-digit code.

-From the Vial, Not the Box: You should enter the NDC code printed on the smallest administered dose, such as the specific tube, vial, or pouch that contains the vaccine or medication.
-This is sometimes referred to as the “Use” NDC.
-Do not use the NDC code printed on a box or carton that contains more than one dose, often referred to as the “Sale” NDC.
+• From the Vial, Not the Box: You should enter the NDC code printed on the smallest administered dose, such as the specific tube, vial, or pouch that contains the vaccine or medication.
+This is sometimes referred to as the “use” NDC.
+Do not enter the NDC code printed on a box or carton that contains more than one dose, often referred to as the “sale” NDC.

 In the example above, you can see that the last two digits of the vial you administer are different from the last two digits on the box.
 You should enter the NDC code from the vial, not the box.